subquery/subql/docs/publish/publish.md

 While creating a project will setup the display behaviour of the project, you must deploy a version of it before it becomes operational.
 Deploying a version triggers a new SubQuery indexing operation to start, and sets up the required query service to start accepting GraphQL requests.
 You can also deploy new versions to existing projects here.

 With your new project, you'll see a Deploy New Version button.
 Click this, and fill in the required information about the deployment:
-- **Commit Hash of new Version:** From GitHub copy the full commit hash of the version of your SubQuery project codebase that you want deployed
+- **Commit Hash of new Version:** From GitHub, copy the full commit hash of the version of your SubQuery project codebase that you want deployed
 - **Indexer Version:** This is the version of SubQuery's node service that you want to run this SubQuery on.
 See [`@subql/node`](https://www.npmjs.com/package/@subql/node)
 - **Query Version:** This is the version of SubQuery's query service that you want to run this SubQuery on.
 See [`@subql/query`](https://www.npmjs.com/package/@subql/query)